azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

 Now that you have added sentiment analysis and language understanding to the solution, you need to re-deploy the apps so you can test out the new functionality.

-1. Publish the **ChatMessageSentimentProcessorFunction** Function App using Visual Studio just as you did in [Exercise 4, Task 2](#task-2-publish-the-chatmessagesentimentprocessor-function-app).
+1. Publish the **ChatMessageSentimentProcessorFunction** Function App using **Visual Studio** just as you did in [Exercise 4, Task 2](#task-2-publish-the-chatmessagesentimentprocessor-function-app).

 2. Publish the **ChatWebApp** just as you did in [Exercise 4, Task 3](#task-3-publish-the-chatwebapp).

-3. Join a chat with the Hotel Lobby.
+3. Join a chat in the **Hotel Lobby**.

-4. Type a message with a positive sentiment, like "I love this weather."
-Observe the "thumbs-up" icon that appears next to the chat message you sent.
-Next, types something like, "This weather is terrible," and observe the thumbs-down icon.
+4. Type a message with a positive sentiment, like `I love this weather`.
+Observe the **thumbs-up** icon that appears next to the chat message you sent.
+Next, types something like, `This weather is terrible` and observe the **thumbs-down** icon.
 These are indicators of sentiment (as applied by your solution in real-time).

     ![In the Live Chat window, callouts point to the thumbs-up and thumbs-down icons.
 The 'love this weather' statement produces a thumbs-up icon.
 Thumbs down for the 'I have this weather'.](media/2019-09-10-12-31-51.png "Live Chat window")

 5. Next, try ordering some items from room service, like `bring me towels` and `order a pizza`.
-Observe that you get a response from the ConciergeBot, and that the reply indicates whether your request was sent to Housekeeping or Room Service, depending on whether the item ordered was a room or food item.
+Observe that you get a response from the **ConciergeBot**, and that the reply indicates whether your request was sent to **Housekeeping** or **Room Service**, depending on whether the item ordered was a room or food item.

     ![In the chat window, Tim is having a conversation with a ConciergeBot.
 He asks for towels, and the ConciergeBot says they are forwarding the request to Housekeeping.](media/2019-09-10-12-33-18.png "Live Chat window")